dotnet/csharpstandard/standard/basic-concepts.md

 >
 > *end example*

-Within the scope of a local variable, it is a compile-time error to refer to the local variable in a textual position that precedes the *local_variable_declarator* of the local variable.
+Within the scope of a local variable, it is a compile-time error to refer to the local variable in a textual position that precedes its declarator.

 > *Example*:
 >